Cisco Certified Network Associate (CCNA) Blended delivery

 This course provides self-paced blended learning with a requirement to attend in-person classes on alternate Saturdays over the duration of the course.

-The course follows the Cisco Networking Academy Curricula for CCNA v7 in preparation for taking the current CCNA certification exam, the cost of which is included within the course fee.
+The course follows the Cisco Networking Academy Curricula for CCNA v7 in preparation for taking the current CCNA certification exam.

 You will have access to the official Cisco Networking Academy online curricula and Packet Tracer network simulation software, and work through the e-learning material, completing the relevant practical and theoretical exercises provided.
 The course provides 24/7 access to the online material, which includes pre-recorded video tutorials and remote access to real networking equipment.

 The course consists of three modules, each of which culminates in an online exam and practical test held at the University, for which you will receive a course completion certificate.

 - The University is an accredited vendor certification centre, allowing students to sit the vendor certification exam required to become a full Cisco Certified Network Associate.

-The fee for one attempt of the 200-301 certification exam is included within the price of each module, and practice certification exams are available via the Cisco Networking Academy, to allow you to practice remotely for the certification exam.
+- Practice certification exams are available via the Cisco Networking Academy, to allow you to practice remotely for the vendor certification exam.